pindab0ter/hansvl.nl/content/blog/fish-function-for-webp/index.md

 ---

 When creating this blog I like to convert my images to WebP, as they save a lot of space at little to no quality loss.

-For example, the cover image of this post is 87 KB MB in PNG format, but only 27 KB in WebP format.
+For example, the cover image of this post is 87 KB in PNG format, but only 27 KB in WebP format.
 That’s a 69% reduction.
 Nice.

 I use the [`cwebp` command line tool](https://developers.google.com/speed/webp/docs/cwebp) to convert my images, but there’s something I really don’t like about it.
 It always requires you to explicitly specify the output file name.
 This makes it so you can't just do something like `cwebp *.png`, as it will just dump the output to `stdout`.
 Not very helpful.